veaba/tensorflow-docs/docs/tf.compat/v1/data/Iterator.md

 ```

-NOTE: It is legitimate to call  `Iterator.get_next()`  multiple times, e.g.when you are distributing different elements to multiple devices in a singlestep.
+注意：It is legitimate to call  `Iterator.get_next()`  multiple times, e.g.when you are distributing different elements to multiple devices in a singlestep.
 However, a common pitfall arises when users call  `Iterator.get_next()` in each iteration of their training loop.  `Iterator.get_next()`  adds ops tothe graph, and executing each op allocates resources (including threads); asa consequence, invoking it in every iteration of a training loop causesslowdown and eventual resource exhaustion.
 To guard against this outcome, welog a warning when the number of uses crosses a fixed threshold ofsuspiciousness.

-#### Args:
+#### 参数：
 - **`name`** : (Optional.)
 A name for the created operation.

-#### Returns:
+#### 返回：
 A nested structure of [ `tf.Tensor` ](https://tensorflow.google.cn/api_docs/python/tf/Tensor) objects.

 ###  `make_initializer`